-This Section defines an equilibrium allocation and explains why accounting for general equilibrium effects, arising due to endogeneity of the number of firms in the economy, might have important implications for evaluating employment subsidy programs.
-The analysis in the first part of the Section does not specify how labor supply is generated because the results formulated below hold for any increasing labor supply function.
+This section defines an equilibrium allocation and explains why accounting for general equilibrium effects arising due to endogeneity of the number of firms in the economy might have important implications for evaluating employment subsidy programs.
+The analysis in the first part of this section does not specify how labor supply is generated because the results formulated below hold for any increasing labor supply function.
 However, a particular shape of labor supply has to be chosen if one wants to relate the results to the data and analyze numerically the effects of targeted employment subsidies.
+That is why the last part of this section presents one possible example of endogenizing labor supply curves which explains how unemployment arises.